omnizach/d3-sparkline/README.md

 ### sparkline.xLabel([*value*])

+If *value* is specified, sets the xLabel function and returns the sparkline.
+If *value* is not specified, returns the current xLabel function.

+This function is of the form `(d, i) => string` and controls how the x value is displayed.

 ### sparkline.y([*value*])

 If *value* is specified, sets the y accessor and returns the sparkline.
 If *value* is not specified, returns the current `y` accessor value.